hackers-collective/NotesProject/README.md

 NotesProject is the largest community-powered open-source knowledge base dump for researchers and engineers.

-**Vision**

-- To help people find almost everything related to computer science and engineering.
-- Serving Humanity by helping newbies.

-**Tree**

 ## Get Started

 Open Source Guide: https://opensource.guide/